cloudb2/processus/README.md

 ## Workflow - Passing Static Data to Tasks

-The parent Workflow object can contain data, that can be referenced by tasks.
+The parent Workflow object can also contain data, that can be referenced by tasks.

 The JSON config file (demo7)
 <pre><code>